omnetpp/docs.omnetpp.org/docs/tutorials/tictoc/part2.md

 You can also manually place breakpoints into the code.
-Breakpoints will stop execution, and let you examine variables, execute the code line-by-line, or resume execution (until the next breakpint).
+Breakpoints will stop execution, and let you examine variables, execute the code line-by-line, or resume execution (until the next breakpoint).

 A breakpoint can be placed at a specific line in the source code by double-clicking on the left gutter in the editor, or choosing *Toggle Breakpoint* from